Stardown-app/Stardown/README.md

 * pressing `Ctrl+Shift+U` (Mac: `Cmd+Shift+U`), or whichever keyboard shortcut you prefer in your browser's settings
 * right-clicking the page and choosing "Copy markdown link to here"

-Stardown's "Copy markdown link to here" context menu option creates a link that directs to the specific part of the page you right-clicked, if possible.
+Stardown's "Copy markdown link to here" option creates a link that directs to the specific part of the page you right-clicked, if possible.
 This uses a [text fragment](https://web.dev/articles/text-fragments) (in Chrome or Edge) or an `id` attribute in the HTML elements you right-clicked, or both.
 In Chrome or Edge, select text before right-clicking it to use a text fragment.

+## privacy

+Stardown will never sell any data to anyone, and does not collect nor send data anywhere besides putting links into your clipboard.

 ## development